Ulez expansion sees cameras destroyed and police scuffle with protesters

 Speaking on Times Radio, the Labour mayor also ruled out a pay-per-mile charging scheme while he is in office, adding: “It’s not on the agenda, it’s not on the table.”

-Mr Khan did say that it was “no secret that the government, transport officials in London and around the country, have been looking at for some time, in relation to a smarter, streamlined service for a variety of reasons”.
+Mr Khan did say that it was “no secret that the government, transport officials in London and around the country, have been looking at for some time... a smarter, streamlined service for a variety of reasons”.

 Mr Harper explained on LBC’s Nick Ferrari programme that the government will be backing an amendment to the Levelling-Up and Regeneration Bill in a bid to prevent road charging.